eliasjacob/dell_deep_learning_genai/README.md

 - **Backpropagation, Stochastic Gradient Descent, and Optimizers**: Dive into the training process of neural networks, including the backpropagation algorithm, stochastic gradient descent, and various optimization techniques.
 - **Basics of Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs)**: Get an introduction to two popular architectures used in deep learning: CNNs for image and video processing, and RNNs for sequential data analysis.
 - **Overview of Computer Vision**: Explore various tasks in computer vision, such as image segmentation, enhancement, and feature extraction.
-- **Tools: PyTorch and TensorFlow/Keras**: Gain hands-on experience with popular deep learning frameworks like PyTorch and TensorFlow/Keras.
+- **Tools: PyTorch and TensorFlow/Keras**: Gain hands-on experience with popular deep learning frameworks.
+We'll focus on PyTorch.
 - **Practical Exercises**: Apply your knowledge through practical exercises and projects.
-- **Overview of Reinforcement Learning**: Learn about agents, environments, and reward optimization in reinforcement learning.
-- **Time Series Analysis**: Study techniques for decomposition, stationarity analysis, and autoregressive models in time series data.
-- **Overview of Anomaly Detection**: Discover methods for identifying unusual patterns or outliers in data.
-- **Overview of Natural Language Processing**: Explore techniques like bag-of-words, TF-IDF, and word embeddings for processing and understanding text data.

 ## Generative AI